tobyzerner/inclusive-elements/README.md

 `inclusive-elements` provides those basic behaviors in the form of Custom Elements, without any of the cruft.
 They are:

 - **🦮 Accessible.** Designed following the [WAI-ARIA Authoring Practices](https://w3c.github.io/aria-practices) so everyone can use them.
-- **🌳 Lightweight.** 3kB gzipped in total, with minimal dependencies.
+- **🌳 Lightweight.** 3kB gzipped with minimal dependencies.
 Less if you tree-shake only the elements you need.
 - **🎨 Unstyled.** Easily integrate with your design bottom-up without having to fight defaults.
 - **🚀 Easy to use.** Simple API, works with any framework that supports Custom Elements.